GBIF-Sweden/gbif-se/pages/data-fika.md

 permalink: /:basename/
 description: >-
-  Data Fika is GBIF Sweden's free monthly online series for data stewards and researchers working with biodiversity data — ten short sessions on finding, using, cleaning and publishing GBIF-mediated data, running September 2026 to June 2027.
+  Data Fika is GBIF Sweden's free monthly online series for data stewards and researchers working with biodiversity data - ten short sessions on finding, using, cleaning and publishing GBIF-mediated data, running September 2026 to June 2027.
 ---

 # {{ page.title }}

 <p class="preamble">
   A monthly online fika about biodiversity data.
-Ten short sessions — from your first GBIF download to a fully reproducible research workflow — for data stewards and researchers at Swedish universities, museums, botanical gardens and data infrastructures.
+Ten short sessions - from your first GBIF download to a fully reproducible research workflow - for data stewards and researchers at Swedish universities, museums, botanical gardens and data infrastructures.
 </p>

 <div class="mt-6 mb-8 px-4 py-3 bg-gbif-green-light rounded-sm">
   <ul class="mb-0">
     <li><strong>When:</strong> once a month on Fridays, 11:00–11:45 (Swedish time), September 2026 – June 2027</li>
-    <li><strong>Where:</strong> online — the video link is sent with the invitation</li>
+    <li><strong>Where:</strong> online — the video link will be sent with the invitation</li>
     <li><strong>Format:</strong> 20–30 minute presentation followed by ~15 minutes hands-on work and Q&amp;A</li>
     <li><strong>Cost:</strong> free — bring your own coffee</li>
-    <li><strong>How to join:</strong> email <a href="mailto:lena.thole@nrm.se">gbif@nrm.se</a> or <a href="mailto:gbif@nrm.se">gbif@nrm.se</a> to be added to the invitation list</li>
+    <li><strong>How to join:</strong> email <a href="mailto:lena.thole@nrm.se">lena.thole@nrm.se</a> or <a href="mailto:gbif@nrm.se">gbif@nrm.se</a> to be added to the invitation list</li>
   </ul>
 </div>